 HOW TO RETURN TO THE U.S. WITH A DOG:

 Once you and your dog arrive in Prague (or anywhere in the E.U.), you can take your dog to an accredited veterinarian to exchange your existing E.U.
 Health Certificate for an E.U.
 Pet Passport.
-The Pet Passport especially comes in handy if you plan on returning to the E.U. with your dog in the future.
+The E.U.
+Pet Passport is a golden ticket in the world of dog travel and comes in especially handy if you plan on returning to the E.U. with your dog in the future.

 HOW I TRAVELED TO PRAGUE, CZECH REPUBLIC:

-As for me, I was already traveling in Europe at the time; I took a train from Bratislava, Slovakia (which is part of the E.U.) to Prague, the Czech Republic, which took a little over 4 hours.
-As with most trains in the E.U., the train to Prague was dog-friendly!
-I happily snoozed in my carrier most of the time.
-I also came out for a breather and chilled with my humans – NO PROBLEM!
+As for me, I was already traveling in Europe at the time; in the Spring, I took a train from Bratislava, Slovakia (also part of the E.U.) to Prague, Czech Republic, which took a little over 4 hours.
+As with most trains in the E.U., the train to Prague was dog-friendly and accepted my furriness with open paws!
+WOOF-HOO!
+Without being charged a dog ticket, I happily snoozed in my carrier throughout the journey (well, most of the time).
+ARF, I did sneak out other times to get a breather and look out the window.
+It was no pawblem!
+I even tried to sniff at the greenery outside through the window – my little black wet nose is robust ARF-ter all!

 UBER IN PRAGUE: